 - Midterm (or 1st) assessment, which usually contributes 30 to 50% to the student's overall grade.
 The midterm component is a summative assessment that takes place part-way through the module and may take different forms (seen or unseen examination, in some cases combined with a lab exam, or assessed coursework such as a project or essay). - 2.
 Some modules involving practical work include a second assessment that usually consists of lab/field reports and/or other practical exercises; this assessment usually contributes to 25% of the module grade.
 Lab reports are a common form of assessment at level 4 introductory science modules.
 A portfolio of practical work is also used as an assessment in the Integrated Methods of Environmental Analysis modules.
-Students receive feedback for each component of the work in the course of the semester but the submission deadline for the entire portfolio is close to the last week of classes. - 3.
+Students receive feedback for each component of the work in the course of the semester but the submission deadline for the entire portfolio is close to the last week of classes.

+- 3. In some modules a 10% Portfolio has been added that includes short assignments in the form of critical thinking essay questions/exercises. - 4.
 Final assessment (in class examination, portfolio or project), which, if exam, takes place following the last day of classes of the semester/session and contributes in most cases 40% to 60% of the module grade, with the exception of the GIS and the capstone modules in which the final assessment (project) represents 100% of the grade and has a submission deadline close to the last week of classes.

-Generally most modules include as part of one or more assessments, coursework.
+Generally, most modules include as part of one or more assessments, coursework.
 At level 4, coursework includes mainly lab reports that help students develop practical skills.
 At level 5 and 6, coursework includes student projects that are usually based on research on selected topics relevant to class material (literature review or primary data collection through observations, measurements, interviews, surveys) and may include paper preparation (through which they develop skills for critical evaluation, analysis and synthesis), oral presentation of student work and/or poster.
-Critical essays, role playing, case study analysis and production of audiovisual material are other options that will be introduced in some modules at level 5 and 6.
+Critical essays, role playing, case study analysis and production of audiovisual material are other options that have been introduced in some modules at level 5 and 6.
 These alternative assessment methods, though not appearing in the module specifications (assessment is described as "student project"), are explicitly described in the module information package.
 Generally, a higher diversity of assessment types is used at level 6, at which students must develop and demonstrate a very good level of critical thinking, analytical and synthetic skills.
 At Level 5 and 6, coursework and its contribution to the overall grade varies from 40% to 100%.